-Our indebtedness exposes us to leverage risks and subjects us to covenants which may adversely affect our operations.
+Our credit facilities exposes us to leverage risks and subjects us to covenants which may adversely affect our operations.
 In addition, financing sources may not be available to us.

-In connection with the spin-off from Verint, we have entered into revolving credit facilities under which we will have the ability to borrow up to \$100.0 million.
-Although as of January 31, 2023, we had no outstanding indebtedness under these facilities, we might be required from time to time to draw down some of or the entire amount available.
+We have two revolving credit facilities with terms effective as of December 31, 2023 and January 24, 2024, respectively.
+These facilities are valid until January, 2026 and provide for a total of up to \$65.0 million in total borrowing.
+Although as of January 31, 2024, we had no outstanding indebtedness under these facilities, we might be required from time to time to draw down some of or the entire amount available.
 A high level of debt could have material consequences on our future operations, including: